gogobook/trpl-zh-cn/src/ch12-02-reading-a-file.md

 Searching for the
 In file poem.txt
 With text:
-I’m nobody!
+I'm nobody!
 Who are you?
 Are you nobody, too?
-Then there’s a pair of us — don’t tell!
+Then there's a pair of us — don't tell!
-They’d banish us, you know.
+They'd banish us, you know.

 How dreary to be somebody!
 How public, like a frog